Avast Mobile Security: FAQ - System Requirements and General Questions

-Please note that new and upcoming versions of Avast Mobile Security is not supported on devices running Android 2.1 and Android 2.2.x.
+Please note that new and upcoming versions of Avast Mobile Security are not supported on devices running Android 2.1 and Android 2.2.x.
 However if you are using an older version of Avast Mobile Security on those systems you can still receive updates to the virus database.

 If you are using a custom ROM the app may not work as expected.
 Please report any feedback via our support pages.

 Avast Mobile Security is not supported (is not compatible, cannot be installed, and does not run) on Symbian, iOS, Microsoft Windows Phone/Mobile, Bada, WebOS, or any other operating system which is not specified as supported.
-Avast is making a longterm plan to include the iOS platform, but there is currently no specific timeline.

 Is Avast Mobile Security supported on Apple iPhone / iPad?